Molecular Biology and IVF

 Fees and Scholarship

-Fees Include full tuition for the summer school, accommodation, teaching materials, a welcome meal, full access to the University library facilities and social trips each Wednesday and at the weekend into London.
+Fees Include full tuition for the summer school, accommodation, teaching materials, a welcome meal, full access to the University library facilities.
+Also included are visits to Canterbury Cathedral, Whitstable and to London.

 You must email email@example.com to notify us of your withdrawal from a course as soon as you know that you will not be attending the course and before travelling to the UK.
 We will charge a £250 administration fee, unless there are exceptional extenuating circumstances for the withdrawal.